 Why Should I Book A Cape Buffalo Hunting Safari With You?

-- We provide a “classic African safari hunting” experience and, in addition to getting to experience some outstanding cape buffalo hunting, our hunters get to see herds of antelope roaming the countryside, perhaps catch a glimpse of crocodile and hippo in the river, and the sounds of jackals at night.
-So, not only is the hunting fantastic, but it’s also a great place to see a side of Africa that few other outfitters can provide.
+- We provide a “classic African safari hunting” experience and, in addition to getting to experience some outstanding cape buffalo hunting, our hunters get to see herds of antelope roaming the countryside, perhaps catch a glimpse of crocodile and hippo in the river, and hear the sounds of jackals and hyena at night.
+So, not only is the hunting fantastic, but it’s also a great place for you to see a side of Africa in a manner that few other outfitters can provide.

 - No hidden costs: our South Africa cape buffalo hunting safaris include everything except for your air fare, taxidermy, and shipment of your trophies.